 To the Hon.
-J. C. Efq.
+J. C. Esq;

-Send you Dennis's remarks on the Essay; which equally abound in just criticisms and fine railleries.
+I Send you Dennis's remarks on the Effay; which equally abound in just criticisms and fine railleries.
 The sew observations in my hand in the margins, are what a morning's leisure permitted me to make purely for your perusal.
-For I am of opinion that such a critic, as you will find him by the latter part of his Book, is but one way to be properly answer'd, and that way I would not take after what he informs me in his presace, that he is at this time persecuted by fortune.
+For I am of opinion that such a critic, as you will find him by the latter part of his Book, is but one way to be properly answer'd, and that way I would not take after what he informs me in his preface, that he is at this time persecuted by fortune.
 This I knew not before; if I had, his name had been spared in the Essay, for that only reason.
-I can't conceive what ground he has for so excessive a resentment; nor imagine how those † three lines can be called a re-
+I can't conceive what ground he has for so excessive a resentment; nor imagine how thefe three lines can be called a reflection on his person, which only describe him subject a little to anger on some occasions.
+I have heard of combatants fo very furious, as to fall down themselves with that very blow which they design'd to lay heavy on their antagonists.
+But if Mr. Dennis's rage proceeds only from a zeal to discourage young and unexperienced writers from scribling, he should frighten us with his verse, not prose: for I have often known, that, when all the precepts in the world would not reclaim a finner, some very sad example has done the bufiness.
+Yet, to give this man his due, he has objected to one or two lines with reason, and I will alter them in case of another edition : I will make my enemy do me a kindness where he meant an injury, and so serve instead of a friend.
+What he observes at the bottom of page 20 of his reflections, was objected to by yourself, and had been mended but for the haste of the press: I confess it what the English call a Bulk in the expression, tho' the sense be manifest enough: Mr. Dennis's Bulls are seldom in the expression, they are generally in the fense.

-^{} On Criticism.
+On Criticism.